A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Bathrooms: More than Just Utility

-Bathrooms in India are transforming into personal spas.
-Luxurious fittings and designer tiles are turning these spaces into sanctuaries of relaxation—a trend that emerged after people realized the therapeutic value of long showers, especially with toddlers at home.
+Bathrooms in India are awakening into personal spas.
+Luxurious fittings and designer tiles are turning these spaces into sanctuaries of relaxation—a trend that emerged after people realized the therapeutic worth of long showers, especially with toddlers at home.

 Regional Trends: North, South, East, West, and Every Design Rest

-From Jaipur's royal influence to Kerala's eco-friendly designs, regional diversity adds layers to India's interior design story.
-Delhi flaunts opulence, Mumbai channels compact innovation, while Bangalore blends long-established and accepted with technologically adept styles.
+From Jaipur’s royal influence to Kerala’s eco-friendly designs, regional diversity adds layers to India’s interior design story.
+Delhi flaunts opulence, Mumbai channels compact business development, although Bangalore blends long-established and accepted with technologically adept styles.

-Experts predict that India's interior design market will grow at a stunning rate, pushed forward by and cultural amalgamation.
-The increasing use of and IoT in home design promises to add both convenience and pizzazz to Indian homes.
+Experts predict that India’s interior design market will grow at a mind-blowing rate, pushed forward by technology and cultural amalgamation.
+The increasing use of AI and IoT in home design promises to add both convenience and pizzazz to Indian homes.

-In the words of Ashiesh Shah, a front-running architect, “India is just at the beginning of a design renaissance.
+In the words of Ashiesh Shah, a new architect, “India is just at the beginning of a design renaissance.
 The likelihoods are as endless as a traffic jam in Mumbai.”

 Keeping It Local: A Taste of San Francisco to Austin